isotopp/isotopp.github.io/content/posts/2020-08-01-mysql-locks-and-deadlocks.md

         sys.exit(0)
 ```

-And a really dirty function with way too many parameters to exercise these two functions for pairs of records:
+And a quick and dirty function with way too many parameters to exercise these two functions for pairs of records:

 ```python
 def count_with_locking(name, tag, position1, position2, verbose=False):